ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 <p style="text-align: center">
 <img src="../images/SRAL/Blog_InnerOnly_NoModif_512s.jpg" alt="" width="500" /><br/>
 Plain, ideally white Lambert without any modifications under various light settings.

+*TODO: Use 95% Lambert to see something geometry in the furnace test?*

 </p>

 The inner layer, in fact, *deals* with refracted directions $\omega_{i}^{\prime}$ and $\omega_{o}^{\prime}$ instead of the directions at the outer layer $\omega_{i}$ and $\omega_{o}$ as can be seen in the *image [#RefrGeom]*.
 After applying  the modified directions, the inner layer contribution will look like this: